rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image11] ![alt text][image12]

 First, it is important to observe the relation between these images and the number of examples at the training data set.
-From the training data set, image 1 has 2010 examples, image 2 has 1260 examples, image 3 480 examples, image 4 1860 examples and image 5 690 examples.
+From the training data set, image 1 has 2010 examples, image 2 has 1260 examples, image 3 has 480 examples, image 4 has 1860 examples and image 5 has 690 examples.
 So, because of the unbalance character among these classes, images 3 and 5 are more difficult to classify.

 The second observation is that the image format (size) and the place in the image where the traffic sigh is positioned are quite different from the training data set.
 The size difference can be easily circumvented by pre-processing the image.
 However, the position problem is not trivial to solve because the sign can be positioned at any place in the image.
 At first, we tried to hand code a crop pre-processing function but we believe that this is not right way to solve this problem because the sigh can be at any place.
 Finally, as we mentioned previously, we decide to augment our data set with a translation operation to move the signs around inside the images to overcome this problem.